Instructions for online submission of manuscripts

-- Prepare your manuscript, including tables, using a word processing program and save it as a .doc, .rtf or .tex file, for example.
+- Prepare your manuscript, including tables, using a word processing program and save it as a .doc or .rtf file.
 All files in these formats will be converted to .pdf format upon submission.

-- Prepare your figures at publication quality resolution, using applications capable of generating high-resolution .eps files (1200 d.p.i. for line drawings and 300 d.p.i. for colour and half-tone artwork).
+- Prepare your figures at publication quality resolution, using applications capable of generating high-resolution .tif files (1200 d.p.i. for line drawings and 300 d.p.i. for colour and half-tone artwork).
 The printing process requires your figures to be in this format if your paper is accepted and printed.
 For useful information on preparing your figures for publication, go to http://cpc.cadmus.com/da.
-For online submission, please also prepare a second version of your figures at low-resolution (72 d.p.i.) for use in the review process; these versions of the figures should be saved in .eps format.
+For online submission, please also prepare a second version of your figures at low-resolution (72 d.p.i.) for use in the review process; these versions of the figures can be saved in .jpg, .gif, .tif or .eps format.

 - For online submission, please upload the low-resolution versions of the figures as separate files (do not incorporate them into the main body of your text).

 - When preparing figures, please make sure that any characters or numbers included in the figures are large enough to read on-screen.

 - Prepare any other files that are to be submitted for review, including any supplementary material.
 The permitted formats for these files are the same as for manuscripts and figures.
 Other file types, such as Microsoft Excel spreadsheets and Powerpoint presentations may be uploaded and will be converted to .pdf format.

 - When naming your files, please use simple filenames and avoid special characters and spaces.
 If you are a Macintosh user, you must also type the three-letter extension at the end of the file name you choose (e.g. .doc, .rtf, .jpg, .gif, .tif, .ppt, .xls, .pdf, .eps, .mov).

 SUBMITTING YOUR MANUSCRIPT